 Execution Steps

-Execute the following steps:

 1. The network product will display the login screen.

 2. The tester enters the username.

 3. The tester enters the password.

 Expected Results:

 The password shall not be displayed in such a way that it could be seen and misused by a casual local observer.
 Typically, the individual characters of the password are replaced by a character such as "*".
 Under certain circumstances an individual character may be displayed briefly during input.
 Such a function is used, for ex ample, on smartphones to make input easier.
 However, the entire password is never output to the display in plaintext.